Teething is a real pain in the gums for some babies, while others seem to escape without too much discomfort at all.

 Five ways to make teething more bearable

-- Picture books and games can be a welcome distraction from the pain.
+- Picture books and games can be a welcome distraction.

 - A teething ring will give your baby something to bite down on.
 Some teething rings can also be cooled in the fridge, but don’t put them in the freezer or you could end up hurting the gums instead of soothing them.

-- You can buy sugar-free teething gels to rub on the sore area.
+- You can buy sugar-free teething gels and powders to rub on the sore area.
 They often contain a mild local anaesthetic and antiseptic to prevent infection.
-Make sure you choose one designed for babies, and talk to your GP or public health nurse about using teething gel if your baby is younger than six months old.
+Make sure you choose one designed for babies, and talk to your GP or health visitor about using teething gel if your baby is younger than six months old.

 - If your baby is older than six months, pieces of apple or carrot sticks or a crust of bread are good to chew on.
 Make sure you supervise them closely in case they choke.

-- NHS Choices provides more detailed advice relating to teething.
-You can also use the site to find your local NHS dentist.
+- NHS provides more detailed advice relating to teething, you can also use the site to find your local NHS dentist.